kdeldycke/awesome-iam/README.md

 - [What the Heck is Trust and Safety?](https://www.linkedin.com/pulse/what-heck-trust-safety-kenny-shi) - A couple of real use-case to demonstrate the role of a TnS team.
 - [Still Logged In: What AR and VR Can Learn from MMOs](https://youtu.be/kgw8RLHv1j4?t=534) - `If you host an online community, where people can harm another person: you are on the hook.
 And if you can't afford to be on the hook, don't host an online community`.
 All online communities, not only those related to gaming, requires their operator to invest a lot of resource and energy to moderate it.
 - [Awesome List of Billing and Payments: Fraud links](https://github.com/kdeldycke/awesome-billing/blob/master/README.md#fraud) - Section dedicated to fraud management for billing and payment, from our sister repository.
-- [Awesome Threat Intelligence](https://github.com/hslatman/awesome-threat-intelligence) - `A concise definition of Threat Intelligence: evidence-based knowledge, including context, mechanisms, indicators, implications and actionable advice, about an existing or emerging menace or hazard to assets that can be used to inform decisions regarding the subject’s response to that menace or hazard.`.
-- [SpiderFoot](https://github.com/smicallef/spiderfoot) - An open source intelligence (OSINT) automation tool.
-It integrates with just about every data source available and utilises a range of methods for data analysis, making that data easy to navigate.

 ### User Identity